thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/stable-memory/stablememory.md

 ## Overview

-The `ExperimentalStableMemory` library provides low-level access to Internet Computer stable memory.
+The `ExperimentalStableMemory` library provides low-level access to BigFile stable memory.

 :::danger
 This library has been superseded by the similar, but safer, [`Region` library](../base/Region.md).